Adolescence is notoriously a tough time – for parents!

 Keep it real, with plenty of love, lots of emotional support and practical advice.

-The more love and concern you show to your teenager and the more dialogue, the less your teen will try to rebel.
+The more love and concern you show to your child and the more dialogue, the less your teen will try to rebel.
 By doing this, you will hopefully develop a teen who looks up to you and respects your views.

 Try not to shout and scream when you’re frustrated.
 Use your skills as an experienced adult to prepare your teen for adulthood.
 Remember, you were once that grouchy teen who grunted at your own parents once!